Knowledge: Religion

-In Buddhism, knowledge that leads to liberation is called vijjā.
+Buddhism refers to knowledge that leads to liberation as vijjā.
 It contrasts with avijjā or ignorance, which is understood as the root of all suffering.
 This is often explained in relation to the claim that humans suffer because they crave things that are impermanent.
 The ignorance of the impermanent nature of things is seen as the factor responsible for this craving.
 The central goal of Buddhist practice is to stop suffering.
-This aim is to be achieved by understanding and practicing the teaching known as the Four Noble Truths and thereby overcoming ignorance.
+This aim is to be achieved by understanding and practising the teaching known as the Four Noble Truths and thereby overcoming ignorance.
 Knowledge plays a key role in the classical path of Hinduism known as jñāna yoga or "path of knowledge".
 It aims to achieve oneness with the divine by fostering an understanding of the self and its relation to Brahman or ultimate reality.

 Anthropology

 The anthropology of knowledge is a multi-disciplinary field of inquiry.
 It studies how knowledge is acquired, stored, retrieved, and communicated.
 Special interest is given to how knowledge is reproduced and changes in relation to social and cultural circumstances.
 In this context, the term knowledge is used in a very broad sense, roughly equivalent to terms like understanding and culture.
 This means that the forms and reproduction of understanding are studied irrespective of their truth value.
 In epistemology, by contrast, knowledge is usually restricted to forms of true belief.
 The main focus in anthropology is on empirical observations of how people ascribe truth values to meaning contents, like when affirming an assertion, even if these contents are false.
 This also includes practical components: knowledge is what is employed when interpreting and acting on the world and involves diverse phenomena, such as feelings, embodied skills, information, and concepts.
 It is used to understand and anticipate events to prepare and react accordingly.

 The reproduction of knowledge and its changes often happen through some form of communication used to transfer knowledge.
 This includes face-to-face discussions and online communications as well as seminars and rituals.
 An important role in this context falls to institutions, like university departments or scientific journals in the academic context.
 Anthropologists of knowledge understand traditions as knowledge that has been reproduced within a society or geographic region over several generations.
 They are interested in how this reproduction is affected by external influences.
 For example, societies tend to interpret knowledge claims found in other societies and incorporate them in a modified form.

 Within a society, people belonging to the same social group usually understand things and organize knowledge in similar ways to one another.
 In this regard, social identities play a significant role: people who associate themselves with similar identities, like age-influenced, professional, religious, and ethnic identities, tend to embody similar forms of knowledge.
 Such identities concern both how a person sees themselves, for example, in terms of the ideals they pursue, as well as how other people see them, such as the expectations they have toward the person.